-Background – current context
+Background ? current context

-In other parts of Europea process of devolution of statutory duties is occurring whereby central government is increasingly relying on regional, local, community or school governance arrangements to deliver national priorities for school improvement and outcomes for children.
+There is an increasingly well documented global trend that those responsible for the delivery of education and children?s services have undergone an unprecedented period of challenge and change.
+In parts of Europe, North America, Australia and beyond a process of devolution of statutory duties is occurring whereby central government is increasingly relying on regional, local, community or school governance arrangements to deliver provincial, state and national priorities for school improvement outcomes for children.
 As a result;

-Consequently, many city councils, municipalities and regional agencies appear to be questioning their current practices and relationships with schools and, through this process, are seeking to review their capacity for making a difference to the learning and life chances of children.
+Consequently, many city councils, municipalities and regional agencies appear to be questioning their current practices and relationships with schools and, through this process, are seeking to review their capacity for making a difference to the learning and life changes of children.

-Within all of these models there is one common feature, namely, a set of professional officers, administrators and advisers whose role it is to support the strategic and political determination of policy and, subsequently, manage the delivery of that policy on behalf of the communities for whom they work.
+Within all of these models there is one common feature, namely, a set of professional officers, administrators and advisers whose role it is to support the strategic and political determination of policy and subsequently, manage the delivery of that policy on behalf of the communities for whom they work.

 The dilemma of collaboration

 Traditionally, this group of practitioners, who are sometimes collectively referred to as ?policymakers and administrators?, has often worked in isolation from the other elements of service provision.
 Given the context of change outlined above, this way of working is no longer appropriate or sustainable and, consequently, a new paradigm of collaboration is required between;

-o Policymakers (at differentiated levels)
+- Policymakers (at differentiated levels)

-The role of the ICSEI “3 P – network”
+The role of the ICSEI ?3P network?

 In order to meet the challenges set out above ICSEI has established the 3P network which will serve as a professional practice and research network for all those professionals engaged in the policy determination, planning and delivery of services to children and young people.

-How will it work?
+How it will work

-It is intended that members of the “3 P – network” will meet annually during the ICSEI conference.
-In between these meetings members of the network will aim to share practice through;
+It is intended that members of the 3P network will meet annually during the ICSEI conference.
+In between these meetings members of the network will aim to share practice through:

-Thus, at its core, the “3 P – network” will aim to provide opportunities for:
+Thus, at its core, the 3P network will aim to provide opportunities for:

-To register interest in joining the 3P Network, please contact:
+To register interest in joining the 3P network, please contact: